Artanidos/PythonAndroidBook/parts/preface.md

 Btw...to be able to write this book I wrote an application called EbookCreator.
 This app is also using PyQt5, QtWigets and I am using QML to serialize book projects, it is open source and you may have a look at the source code for inspiration.
 You are able to find the <a href="https://github.com/Artanidos/EbookCreator/">sources</a> on github.

-Yesterday I have seen a video with "Uncle" Bob Martin about programming in the future.
+When I wrote my first book about Python, I have seen a video with "Uncle" Bob Martin about programming in the future.
 He says that every 5 years the count of software developers on this planet double.
 That means that there are at least 50% of all developers that are inexperienced.
 He also said that we as a mature developer are responsible when for example a self driving car is killing other people because of software errors.
 That heard today I started to teach other developers and I am starting with this book.

 ##Who This Book Is For